lucidrains/reformer-pytorch/README.md

     num_mem_kv = 128,       # persistent learned memory key values, from all-attention paper
-    twin_attention = False, # both branches of the reversible network will be attention full_attn_thres = 1024, # use full attention if context length is less than set value use_scale_norm = False,  # use scale norm from 'Transformers without tears' paper one_value_head = False,  # use one set of values for all heads from 'One Write-Head Is All You Need' use_full_attn = False    # only turn on this flag to override and turn on full attention for all sequence lengths. for comparison with LSH to show that it is working
+    twin_attention = False, # both branches of the reversible network will be attention full_attn_thres = 1024, # use full attention if context length is less than set value reverse_thres = 1024,   # turn off reversibility for 2x speed for sequence lengths shorter than designated value use_scale_norm = False,  # use scale norm from 'Transformers without tears' paper one_value_head = False,  # use one set of values for all heads from 'One Write-Head Is All You Need' use_full_attn = False    # only turn on this flag to override and turn on full attention for all sequence lengths. for comparison with LSH to show that it is working